skip to main content

 Testing

-ATMs and cash handling machines that accept banknotes need to be tested, so special |
+ATMs and cash handling machines that accept banknotes need to be tested, so special notes that mimic real ones are printed to test the machines.

 Bank Staff Training

-During training bank staff are given piles of notes to count.
-These specially prepared notes are |
+During training bank staff are given piles of Test notes to count.
+These specially prepared notes are of various grades and many different thicknesses of paper to mimic real life to test the trainees.

 Credit Cards / Cash Machines

+The first Barclaycard was issued in 1966.
 The first cash machine was in Ealing, installed in 1967.
-Reg Varney was the first customer withdrawing £10
+Reg Varney was the first customer withdrawing £10.

-Boggs
+The Artist Boggs

-BOGGS the artist hand drawn note used to pay for a meal in a Hotel bar
+Boggs the artist hand-drawn note used to pay for a meal in a Hotel bar

 Trade Cards found with various adverts on the reverse

-Scarce Million serial.
-Hand prepared, look how close the last '0' is to its neighbour
+Million Serial.
+Hand prepared, look how close the last '0' is to its neighbour.
+See article on 'million serial numbers'

-Prop note used in a theatre production
+Prop note used in theatre productions

-If you tilt your head to the right you will see a VAMPIRE sucking the blood from the mans neck
+If you tilt your head to the right you will see a VAMPIRE sucking the blood from the man's neck

-The Germans thought war reparations imposed after the First World War were sucking |
+The Germans thought war reparations imposed after the First World War were sucking the life's blood from their country and should be stopped.

 £ = ?
 Answer 'L' for Libra, Roman word for Pound